Troubleshooting Gratia Accounting¶

 [email protected] # /share/gratia/condor/condor\_meter

 Find the Gratia records that can be easily uploaded.
 They are located in a a directory with an unwieldly name that includes your hostname and the incorrect name of the Gratia host.
-You can see the directory name in the Gratia log: the misspelled name is noted in red below, but it will be different on your computer.
+You can see the directory name in the Gratia log: the misspelled name is between angled brackets and capital letters below, but it will be different on your computer.

 (The filename was wrapped for legibility.)